- by Dr Sumbul Fatima

-Menstrual blood generally has an odour that occur with pads and tampons.
+Menstrual blood generally has an odor that occurs with pads and tampons.
 This does not happen in the case of cups.
 Unlike tampons and pads, a menstrual cup doesn't absorb menstrual blood, so it does not cause vaginal dryness or infections.

 Women can find using tampons uncomfortable and pads bulky, but a woman using a menstrual cup often doesn't even notice its presence inside her body.

-Depending on the product and how heavy your periods are, you can generally use a menstrual cup for 12 hours so it provides much longer protection.
-Once you get the hang of using a menstrual cup, it doesn't leak like tampons and pads can.
+Depending on the product and how heavy your periods are, you can generally use a menstrual cup for 12 hours, so it provides much longer protection.
+Once you get the hang of using a menstrual cup, it doesn't leak as tampons and pads can.

 Note We at Medikoe provide you with the best healthcare articles written and endorsed by experts of the healthcare industry to boost you knowledge.
 However, we strongly recommend that users consult a doctor or concerned service provider for expert diagnosis before acting on this information.